sage-code/maj/README.md

 1. A name of a single place or single person or pet can be written with CAPITAL LETTERS;
 1. A word that start with uppercase represent a person or animals or a robot or an AI device;
 1. A word for a thing that can not talk or move or do anything start with lowercase;
-1. A interrogative sentences can start with a preposition and end with a question mark;
+1. A interrogative sentences can start with a specific preposition and end with a question mark;
-1. A imperative sentence end with exclamation mark, while a declarative sentence with ".";
+1. A imperative sentence end with exclamation mark, while a declarative sentence with dot ".";
 1. An enumeration of symbols or things is enclosed in squiggly brackets {a,b,c,44};
 1. An enumeration of numbers is enclosed in square brackets [1,24,3];
 1. You can use decimal numbers and math symbols only in round parenthesis, otherwise you must quote them;